 TUITION & TIME

-Kathryn’s teaching philosophy is focused on encouraging a uniquely personal exploration of narrative nonfiction.
-At its core, she believe teaching is about responding to each student, whether they are emerging writers or writing beyond the level of content mastery.
-She creates a supportive learning environment that fosters creative expression, critical thinking, and individual artistic growth.
+My teaching philosophy is focused on encouraging a uniquely personal exploration of narrative nonfiction.
+At its core, I believe teaching is about responding to each student, whether they are emerging writers or writing beyond the level of content mastery.
+I create a supportive learning environment that fosters creative expression, critical thinking, and individual artistic growth.

-Kathryn is a New York Times bestselling author and passionate practitioner of narrative nonfiction whose work has been reviewed around the world.
-For more than twenty-five years, she has taught writing and literature courses at colleges and universities including Western Washington University, Everett Community College, and Plymouth University.
-She has a global mentoring practice, thriving online writing courses, and leads in-person writing and design courses throughout the United States.
+I am a passionate practitioner and teacher of narrative nonfiction.
+For more than twenty-five years, I have taught writing and literature courses at colleges and universities including Western Washington University, Everett Community College, and Plymouth University.
+I have a global mentoring practice, thriving online writing courses, and lead in-person retreats, courses, and workshops throughout the United States and Britain.